Sillunu Oru Sandhippu: Critical reception

-Hindu wrote:"the film meanders [sic] sign enough that this is one meeting you should avoid".
+The Hindu wrote:"the film meanders [sic] sign enough that this is one meeting you should avoid".
 Behindwoods wrote:"The theme might be topical [sic] but the director dilutes the effect with too many messages and sermons throughout the film [sic] disjointed episodes that do not contribute to the flow of the film and its retro characterization".
-Times of India wrote:"director Ravi Lallin starts off with an interesting premise [sic] but it is in the execution that he falters".
+The Times of India wrote:"director Ravi Lallin starts off with an interesting premise [sic] but it is in the execution that he falters".
 Rediff wrote:"Sillunu Oru Sandhippu is a must watch for all teenagers who believe that their love is real and will stand the test of time".